Lucyjiyuan-Liu/fall2019-project4-sec2-grp6/README.md

 **Contribution statement**: [default] All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

+**Acknowledgements**
-+ Acknowledgements: Our sincere gratitude to Professor Tian Zheng and her amazing team of Diane Lu and Yujie Wang.
+Our sincere gratitude to Professor Tian Zheng and her amazing team of Diane Lu and Yujie Wang.
 Through their efforts and guidance we were able to pull through this project.
 Besides, their lively and interactive approach during the Applied Data Science class makes learning enjoyable.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.